DaveOGQ/AutoVendSoftwareAndHardware/README.md

-# SENG 300 Project Iteration 3, Large Scale Group Development project for Both the software and Hardware components of a Vending Machine
+# SENG 300 Project Iteration 3, Large Scale Group Development project for both the Software and Hardware components of a Vending Machine

 ## Setup Requirements